r-pufky/docs/apps/gpg/windows.md

 Configure GPG Agent
 -------------------
-This will configure the GPG agent on the windows machine to provide certificates from the Yubikey.

 ### Import & Ultimate Trust Your Certificate
-This will set ultimate trust for the [GPG public][6] certificate you created when making your GPG key.
+This will set ultimate trust for the [GPG public][12] certificate you created when making your GPG key.

 Open a command shell `win+x > command prompt`